nusCS2113-AY1920S1/PersonalAssistant-Duke/tutorials/javaFxTutorialPart4.md

 ## Using Controllers

-As part of the effort to separate the code handling controlpanel.Duke's logic and UI, let's _refactor_ the UI-related code to its own class.
+As part of the effort to separate the code handling controlpanel.FG's logic and UI, let's _refactor_ the UI-related code to its own class.
 We call these UI classes _controllers_.

 Let's implement the `guicontroller.MainWindow` controller class that we specified in `guicontroller.MainWindow.fxml`.